Guessing on Standardized Tests – Letter of the Day Strategy

 Regression Toward the Mean

 In statistics, there’s a phenomenon call Regression Toward the Mean – which basically says that even when things are randomized, there’s a tendency for the average to be achieved over a larger sample size.
-For instance, if you are looking at just four Reading ACT questions, the odds that one of the answers will be A/F is ¼, but in such a small sample, it could be that it will be two correct answers or more.
+For instance, if you are looking at just four Reading ACT questions, the odds that one of the answers will be A/F is ¼.
+However, in such a small sample, it could be that it will be two correct answers or more.
 Or conversely, none of the answers could be A/F.